oracle-livelabs/developer/dev-ai-app-dev-telecommunication/user-story/user-story.md

 Once the document is uploaded:

-✅ The system automatically detects the new compliance data.
+✅ The system automatically detects the new network data.

 ✅ The profile will be updated with service documentation.